pxslip/db-studio/docs/reference/sdk.md

 ---
 description:
-  The JS SDK provides an intuitive interface for the Directus API from within a JavaScript-powered project (browsers and Node.js).
+  The JS SDK provides an intuitive interface for the d9 API from within a JavaScript-powered project (browsers and Node.js).
 The default implementation uses [Axios](https://npmjs.com/axios) for transport and `localStorage` for storing state.
 readTime: 14 min read